 Prototyping

-I created interactive prototypes for many of these ideas using AI-assisted coding on Replit.
+I created interactive prototypes for many of these ideas using AI-assisted coding through Replit.
 While these speculative prototypes were not connected to the backend AI video analysis technology, they enabled rapid exploration of interactions, feature sets, and visual language.
-This form of prototyping helped surface the affordances and limitations of different approaches and helped me understand what might work in practice and what would not.

 User Testing + Iteration